cal-data-eng/sp21/syllabus.md

 You will get 4 slip days for projects and 4 slip days for multivitamins.
 Note that these are separate, so you will not receive extra project slip days if you do not use all of your multivitamin slip days.
 Likewise, using a slip day for a project will not use up one of your multivitamin slip days.
 Slip days are automatically used in the manner that will optimize your score the most.
 After using all of your project slip time, you’ll be docked 25% of your score for the project each extra late day on your project submission.
 Late multivitamin submissions will not be accepted after you use up all of your multivitamin slip time.
 Note that submission times are rounded up to the next day.
 That is, 2 minutes late = 1 day late.

 ## Collaboration Policy
 We do not allow for collaboration on assignments since we expect you to complete all assignments individually.
+We will follow the [EECS departmental policy](https://eecs.berkeley.edu/resources/students/academic-dishonesty) on academic honesty, so be sure you are familiar with it.
+And hey — don’t cheat.
+Not cool.

 ## Extensions
 For administrative and logistics issues, deadline extension requests, alternate exam requests, DSP accommodations, or special accommodations (for emergencies or personal issues), please make a private post on Piazza.
 If you need an extension, please include your reason for requesting an extension and any relevant documentation if applicable.
 If you are a DSP student and your accommodation letter allows for extensions, please also contact us with your extension request so that we can work out an appropriate submission timeline.
-For issues that you do not feel comfortable with posting on Piazza, feel free to email Allen Shen or the professors.
-You may also attend their office hours to discuss these issues.
+For issues that you do not feel comfortable with posting on Piazza, feel free to email the professors or attend their office hours.
+However, we would recommend posting on Piazza if possible to ensure a quicker response.